SPL-BGU/PolyPlan/README.md

 ## Prerequisites
 1. Make sure that Python 3.8 is installed and active (via virtual environment or by using python3.8 instead of python/python3 command).
 2. Make sure java8 is installed and active.
-3. Follow the installation of pal - [this link](https://github.com/StephenGss/PAL/tree/release_2.0#Installation).
+3. Follow the installation of [pal](https://github.com/StephenGss/PAL/tree/release_2.0#Installation).
+* Note that the last checked working pal version with this project is [release 2.0 commit number 25d9af6](https://github.com/StephenGss/PAL/tree/25d9af6ed6d58693f96eae7927bb0852008afcfe).

 ### Possible issues
 While installing pal, running the command ./setup_linux_headless.sh may cause an error that can be fixed by running the following command: